 “I have full confidence that the governor will look at it hard and will realize it’s all about saving lives.
 I hope there is no one discouraging him,” Gyl Switzer, executive director of Texas Gun Sense, said Monday.

 Abbot has line-item veto power, which means he can kill this measure.
 However, he can only do so with one or two items.
 Assuming everything else in the bill is good to go, this may not be much of an issue.

 But the problem is that this passed at all.

 “But Tom, haven’t you spent a good bit of time telling people to lock up their guns too?
 All this is about is a campaign to do the same thing.”

 Sure, I have.
 It’s different, though.

 But this isn’t about a private citizen.
 This is about the State of Texas telling you to do so.
-They’re making it their business.
-That makes the campaign a political football, which the NRA pointed out.
+The government is making it its business.
+That makes the campaign a political football, which the National Rifle Association pointed out.